 The consolidated interim financial statements have been prepared in accordance with Philippine Accounting Standard (PAS) 34, Interim Financial Reporting.
 Selected explanatory notes are included to explain events and transactions that are significant to the understanding of the changes in financial position and performance of the Group since the last annual consolidated financial statements as at and for the year ended December 31, 2015.
-The consolidated interim financial statements do not include all the information required for full annual financial statements in accordance with Philippine Financial statements of Petron Corporation and Subsidiaries (collectively referred to as the "Group") as at and for the year ended December 31, 2015.
+The consolidated interim financial statements do not include all the information required for full annual financial statements in accordance with Philippine Financial Reporting Standards (PFRS), and should be read in conjunction with the audited consolidated financial statements of Petron Corporation and Subsidiaries (collectively referred to as the "Group") as at and for the year ended December 31, 2015.
 The audited consolidated financial statements are available upon request from the Group's registered office at SMC Head Office Complex, 40 San Miguel Avenue, Mandaluyong City.